MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.md

 First, let's make sure we're on the same page with _what_ we're building.

-When a customer is being processed through an interaction flow and hits a Bridge Action, PureCloud makes a request to your bridge server.
+When a customer is being processed through an interaction flow and hits a Bridge Action, Genesys Cloud makes a request to your bridge server.
 Your bridge server's WSDD connector inspects its configuration for the requested action and executes a REST request to the action's configured endpoint.
 That request will be handled by the service we're about to build.
 The service will process the request and send a response back to the bridge server, which will return the response to the interaction flow to continue processing.

 The service that implements the action is responsible for interpreting the request, interfacing with external systems (REST/SOAP web services, database queries, etc.), applying any necessary business logic, and returning a result consistent with the defined response contract for the action.